Commentary and On-Site Reporting of the 2008 summer

 That 4 resulted in a Gold and Silver in judging.

-one of the top competitions that happens only every four years.
+This was a severe disobedience and non-performance of a high level movement in one of the top competitions that happens only every four years.
 Did the scores reflect that?

 Dressage is judged on each movement individually.